Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 15 Oktober 2025 22.26.49 UTC
+- WIB: Rabu, 15 Oktober 2025 23.32.06 UTC
-- WITA: Rabu, 15 Oktober 2025 23.26.49 UTC
+- WITA: Kamis, 16 Oktober 2025 00.32.06 UTC
-- WIT: Kamis, 16 Oktober 2025 00.26.49 UTC
+- WIT: Kamis, 16 Oktober 2025 01.32.06 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: nature
+Kategori: technology